GP8964/PERN-EBS/README.md

 This step involves a post action, but the server side doesn't check the source of post.
 The server side does check if your desired player name collides with anyone else in this step.

 Step 2
 ![image info](./ebs105_reg2.png)
 Your password is directly shown on the screen.
-If you are using a public computer to register, and it happens that one person behind you looking at your screen with malicious intent, your account will be hijacked easily.
 This step involves a post action, again, the server side doesn't check the source of post.
-You can do the similar thing above, change the personality ID to the ID of awaken, weapon ID to a powerful or expensive weapon, then you are going to create an account with unfair advantage.
-The server side does NOT check if your desired player name collides with anyone else in this step.
-So you can hijack and even delete someone's account with a crafted registration confirmation page without even knowing his/her password.

 # There are several vulnerabilities above, and my solutions
 1: Weapon list